AEBI SCHMIDT HOLDING AG (AEBI)

 Director Elections

-Election of the Board of Directors (Proposal 5.1) and Chair of the Board of Directors (Proposal 5.2)
+Election of the Board of Directors (Proposal 5.1) and Chair of the Board (Proposal 5.2)

 Against Analysis